Best Time to Go Shopping in Johor Bahru

 The best time to go

-So, for weekend shoppers, the best time will be on Sunday early mornings and back at JB customs before 2pm.
+So, for weekend shoppers, the best time will be on Sunday early mornings and back at JB customs at around 2pm.
 Do shopping at nearby places such as City Square, KSL City Mall or in the Sentosa/Pelangi area to avoid long travelling time.
-Even a quick trip to IKEA Tebrau for a bargain hunt can be done within that few hours.
+Even a quick trip to IKEA Tebrau for a bargain hunt can be done within a few hours.

 What if there is a long weekend

 If the following Monday is a public holiday, go on the Sunday and stay as late as you want since most border-crossers will return on Monday.
 It will be the best day to go over.